Koch2333/Oneplus-Ace5-to-13R/README.md

 ## What Doesn't Work
 - OTA (if you flash odm.img from ColorOS)
 - (testing is still in progress)

+## Important Notes
+- If you do not flash 'odm.img' from ColorOS, OTA updates, Google Pay, and Play Integrity checks will work correctly after the conversion and bootloader relocking.
+✅ Confirmed by @AstralPhnx — many thanks for the detailed report and testing!

 ## To Do
 - Convertion script for Ubuntu